Sacraments of Initiation

 Quinceañera

-Call parish office four months before the date of celebration.
+Call parish office six months before the date of celebration.
 We encourage to register early to secure the date and time.

 Please contact the Office.